janB1701/vineyard-color-filter/README.md

-# vineyard-color-filter
+# vineyard_color_filter
-Vines recognition in vineyard
+HSV filter for detection in a vineyard